gorkemgungormetu/HU_lecture_fall_2022/messageix_installation.md

 ### Pip installation

-Although the documentation recommends conda installer, the version differences of python makes installation much longer than normal.
+Although the documentation recommends a conda installer, the version differences of Python make installation much longer than normal.
 To overcome this problem, we install pip if it is not already installed with Anaconda (Miniconda).

 ```
 conda list pip
 conda install pip
 ```

-## Github installation
+## Git installation

-In order to minimize troubleshooting requirements, installation of the most recent version from github is recommended (https://github.com/iiasa/message_ix/issues/660).
-However, git installation also upgrades python version which should be downgraded again to 3.8.
+To minimize troubleshooting requirements, installation of the most recent version from git is recommended (https://github.com/iiasa/message_ix/issues/660).
+However, git installation also upgrades the Python version which should be downgraded again to 3.8.

 ```
 conda list git